airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 git config core.longpaths true git reset --hard HEAD
 ```
-However it's worth pointing out that the above setting is defaulted to false for a reason, so use with caution.
-To localize the effect of this settings, git configuration is only changed within the cloned Airbyte repo.
-Find more details on [this stack overflow question](https://stackoverflow.com/questions/22575662/filename-too-long-in-git-for-windows).
+However it's worth pointing out that the `core.longpaths` option is defaulted to false for a reason, so use with caution.
+This git configuration is only changed within the cloned Airbyte repo, so you won't need to worry about changing this setting for other repositories.
+Find more details about this issue in [this stack overflow question](https://stackoverflow.com/questions/22575662/filename-too-long-in-git-for-windows).

 Instead of cloning the repo, you can alternatively download the latest Airbyte release [here](https://github.com/airbytehq/airbyte/releases).
 Unzip the downloaded file, access the unzipped file using PowerShell terminal, and run `docker-compose up`.
 After this, you should see the Airbyte containers in the Docker application as in the image below.